 The final part of our inspection is our explanation of how we intend to fix your home foundation or concrete slab if we feel it is warranted.
 There are a number of repair methods on the market and we will help you compare the methods of foundation repair commonly utilized in Texas.
 We will explain the advantages and disadvantages of each house leveling method.
 Finally, we will give you a written estimate of the foundation repair costs which you return to our office to proceed with your repairs.

 Make sure that what you are being told is logical.
-If not, contact us and talk to one of our experienced professionals or get an independent assessment from a qualified engineer.
+If not, contact us and talk to one of our experienced professionals or get an assessment from an independent Structural Engineer.

 We have hundreds of foundation repair testimonial letters online for your review.